publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     “(1) Except as provided in paragraph (2), the amendments made by sections 3, 4, 5, 6, and 7 \[amending this section and sections 1382, 1382c, 1382h, 1383, and 1396s of this title\] shall become effective on July 1, 1987.

->     “(2) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[this subchapter\] which the Secretary of Health and Human Services determines requires State legislation in order for the plan to meet the requirements imposed by the amendments made by section 3(b) \[amending this section\] and section 7 of this Act \[amending this section and [section 1382h of this title][/us/usc/t42/s1382h]\], the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet such additional requirements until 60 days after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act \[Nov.
+>     “(2) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] which the Secretary of Health and Human Services determines requires State legislation in order for the plan to meet the requirements imposed by the amendments made by section 3(b) \[amending this section\] and section 7 of this Act \[amending this section and [section 1382h of this title][/us/usc/t42/s1382h]\], the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet such additional requirements until 60 days after the close of the first regular session of the State legislature that begins after the date of the enactment of this Act \[Nov.
 10, 1986\].”

 [Pub.
 L. 99–570, title XI, § 11005(c)(2)][/us/pl/99/570/s11005/c/2], Oct.
 27, 1986, [100 Stat.
 3207–169][/us/stat/100/3207-169], provided that: